daniellenemschoff/daniellenemschoff.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am a PhD candidate at the University of Chicago Harris School of Public Policy.
-My fields are labor economics and applied microeconomics.
-My research focuses on the criminal justice system.
-Across policing, sentencing, and incarceration, I examine how broader social factors, such as family dynamics and mental health, interact with crime and the justice system.
+My research lies at the intersection of public and labor economics, and focuses on understanding how policies and institutions within the criminal justice system shape economic and social outcomes.
+Across policing, sentencing, and incarceration I examine how broader social factors, such as family dynamics and mental health, intersect with crime and the justice system.

 <strong>I am on the 2025-26 job market. </strong> You can find my <strong>Job Market Paper [here](https://daniellenemschoff.github.io/files/nemschoff_JMP.pdf). </strong>